Yusuf-Amr/Email-Sender-Validation/README.md

 ![The Phishing Mail Example](https://github.com/Yusuf10100/email-sender-validation/raw/main/images/phishing%20example.png)

-In this example, the sender domain is attempting to spoof Microsoft: `bpg-microsoft.com`.
+In this example, the sender domain is attempting to spoof Microsoft: `bpg-microsoft(.)com`.

 Sender IP: `217.160.14.242`

-We do not have the full sender address, so we use: `bpg-microsoft.com`.
+We do not have the full sender address, so we use: `bpg-microsoft(.)com`.

 **Results:**